LlineA/Insight/README.md

 # TagIt –  Get your story seen
-TagIt is a recommender system designed to improve user experience on medium.com
+TagIt is a recommender system designed to improve user experience on medium.com You can view the slides I made to describe the project here : [TagIt Presentation](https://github.com/LlineA/Insight/blob/master/TagIt_Presentation.pdf)

 ## Summary
 TagIt is a web app that uses a word embedding model to recommend relevant and popular tags to medium blogpost writers.